-You will be taught by academics who are experts in their fields of Education and passionate about supporting the next generation of teachers.
-Courses are taught through a range of methods including face-to-face lectures, tutorials and workshops as well as online learning.
+You will be taught by academics who are experts in their fields of education and passionate about supporting the next generation of teachers.

 The programme will prepare you to become part of the early childhood community, help you establish connections and support you as you prepare for the transition into teaching.
 By the end of the programme you will be familiar with the New Zealand early childhood curriculum Te Whāriki and effective teaching practices.
 You will be eligible to apply for provisional certification as a practising early childhood teacher with the Teaching Council of Aotearoa New Zealand.

 Graduate Diploma in Teaching students are eligible for the external TeachNZ Scholarships.
 Find out more and apply.

 Before you begin your teaching journey, there are a few key steps you need to complete, so we recommend applying early.
 Read about the process on our Info for applicants page.